Carole Baskin awarded the zoo once owned by 'Tiger King' Joe Exotic - Local News 8

 Carole Baskin, whose longstanding feud with Joe Exotic was chronicled in the hit Netflix docuseries “Tiger King,” has been awarded the zoo once owned by her nemesis.

-An Oklahoma judge ruled in favor of Baskin’s Big Cat Rescue Corporation Monday in its lawsuit against the Greater Wynnewood Development Group, LLC, (GWDC).
+A judge ruled in favor of Baskin’s Big Cat Rescue Corporation Monday in a lawsuit against the Greater Wynnewood Development Group, LLC.
 The latter company once was owned by Exotic, whose real name is Joseph Allen Maldonado-Passage.

 The order gives Baskin control of about 16 acres of land in Garvin County, Oklahoma, that is home to an animal park with an array of big cats.